 - Verification of compliance.
-The activity estimate is first checked to establish its compliance with the eligibility conditions and the form’s guidelines.
+The activity estimate is first checked to establish its compliance with the eligibility conditions and the guiding principles.
 A preliminary analysis is then done.

 - Decision on the relevance and priority of the proposed subject, and on funding.
-Depending on the amounts requested, the activity estimate is forwarded to the IRSST’s administrative committee or the Scientific Advisory Board, which evaluates its relevance and priority, and makes a recommendation regarding its acceptance or not for funding, based on its compliance with the IRSST’s mandate and guiding principles.
+Depending on the amounts requested, the activity estimate is forwarded to the IRSST’s administrative committee or the Scientific Advisory Board, which evaluates its relevance and priority, and makes a recommendation regarding its acceptance or not for funding.

 - Announcement of the decision.
 An award letter, accompanied by the Timetable and Instalment Procedures form, is sent to all grant recipients.